gplepage/gvar/doc/source/overview.rst

 shape (red dashed line) expected from the Gaussian approximation (0.020(94)).
 It also shows the Gaussian distribution corresponding to correct mean and standard deviation (0.186(207)) of the distribution (black dotted line).

-Neither
+Neither Gaussian in this plot is quite right: the first is more accurate close to the maximimum, while the second does better further out.
+From the histogram we can estimate that 68% of the probability lies within ±0.14 of 0.03, which is probably the best succinct characterization of the uncertainty
-Gaussian is quite right: the first is more accurate close to the maximimum, while the second does better further out.
-From the histogram we can estimate that 68% of the probability lies within ±0.015 of the mean, which is probably the best single characterization of the uncertainty (and half way between the other two estimates).
+|~| (``0.03(14)``).

 This example is relatively simple since the underlying Gaussian distribution is only two dimensional.
 The :mod:`vegas` integrator used